-Choosing the right investment for your portfolio can be challenging, especially with a stock market that’s currently erratic due to the delta variant of COVID-19.
+Choosing the right investment for your portfolio can be challenging, especially in today’s economic climate and erratic stock market.
 People who use self-directed IRAs don’t like to rely on the stock market.
 They want to use investment alternatives to the stock market that have the potential to produce a healthy return regardless of whether the market is up or down.
 These individuals aren’t “expert” investors.
 They are normal, every-day people just like you.
 The only difference is they understand the value of making investment choices based on their own knowledge and expertise.

 Invest in Things You Know and Understand